brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ---

 ## What enabled this?
-- Strong Product organization that pushed for innovation
+- Product pushed for innovation
-- Efforts driven by infra and some eager Developers
+- Strong infra team and some eager Developers
 - __They had support from management and product__

 ::: notes